 Medieval Castle-town of Paleochora

-Visit the Medieval Castle-town of Paleochora from the 12th century, the Venetian castle at Kato Chora Mylopotamos.
+Visit the Medieval Castle-town of Paleochora from the 12th century and the Venetian castle at Kato Chora Mylopotamos.
 All Castles have free entrance to the public, open from 8.00-20.00.

 A Fantastic View Taken from a Drone of Kythira Castle of the Hytra Islet in Kythira Island Greece.